Structured Authority

 Structuring Expertise for Discovery Systems

-Structured Authority marketing for law firms is designed to ensure that a firm’s experience and expertise are organized and reinforced sot it can move successfully through that process.
-By aligning knowledge across related topics and supporting it with technical signals that information systems can interpret, expertise becomes easier to find, understand, trust, and connect with the right audience.
+By aligning knowledge across related topics—and supporting it with signals these systems can interpret—expertise becomes easier to find, understand, trust, and connect with the right audience.

 This process can be visualized in a simple sequence: